fcamuz/fraud-detection-for-mobile-transactions/README.md

-# fraud-detection-for-mobile-transactions

-A machine learning model for fraud detection in mobile  transactions
 ![fraud](https://raw.githubusercontent.com/fcamuz/fraud-detection-for-mobile-transactions/master/images/Slide1.png)

-# FRAUD DETECTION on ONLINE TRANSACTIONS
+# A machine learning model for fraud detection in mobile  transactions

 ### Project Overview
 In this project I trained several models to detect fraud transactions.
 I have started 5 baseline models.
 Those are, LogisticRegression, KNeighborsClassifier, RandomForestClassifier, XGBClassifier, SupportVectorMachine Classifier.
 I continued to optimize top two models based on their train and test accuracy result.
 XGBoost and RandomForest Models.
 I have done five iterations including grid search on hyperparameters, balancing the labels by SMOTE and subsampling from the original dataset.
 Both RandomForest and XGBoost model had over 99% accuracy on the data that includes all frauds and some random safe data.
 The data was still imbalanced so I did SMOTE over this dataset as well.
 At the end of those iterations, **XGBoost model had 99% accuracy** on both train and test sets.